Energy Factor Calculator + Nutrient Calculator for Adult Dogs

 Well Muscled Younger to Early Middle-Age • Active Pet and/or Large Breed: 130

-Well Muscled Young Adults • Working Adult Dogs, Some Collies and/or Large Breed: 140
+Well Muscled Young Adults • Working Adult Dogs and/or Large Breed: 140

 *As described above, active pet dogs are defined by the NRC as dogs kept in a domestic environment with strong stimulus and opportunity to exercise.